-I conduct workshops running from 2 hours to 2 days on business practices for creative entrepreneurs, often on photographic careers.
-The workshops are based on a 16-week class I originated and taught at Pasadena City College in Southern California, Professional Practices for Photographers.
+I conduct workshops running from 2 hours to 2 days on business practices for creative entrepreneurs, based on a 16-week class I originated and taught at Pasadena City College in Southern California, Professional Practices for Photographers.

 Other workshops cover basic digital workflow and architectural photography.

-I’ve had a decade-long involvement with ASMP (American Society of Media Photographers), currently serving on the national board, which puts me in constant contact with a wide range of photographers – students to pros – keeping me educated about what it takes to survive as a professional.
+I spent many years involved with ASMP (American Society of Media Photographers) in leadership positions, including serving on the national board.
+This put me in constant contact with a wide range of photographers – students to pros – educating me about what it takes to survive as a professional.
 I’m also a member of SPE (Society of Photographic Educators), the NPPA (National Press Photographers Association), the AIAP (Association of Independent Architectural Photographers), and PEN America.

 WHAT IT TAKES: Building And Maintaining A Creative Career